ShawInnes/chef-teamcity-server/README.md

 # Recipes

-* _default_: Installs Oracle Java, TeamCity Server, PostgreSQL and Git.
-Configures the TeamCity Server to use the PostgreSQL database (see Usage for full instructions).
+* __default__: Installs Oracle Java, TeamCity Server, PostgreSQL and Git.
+Configures the TeamCity Server to use the PostgreSQL database.

 # Author